rlarrode04/EXCEL_ADMON_SYST/README.md

 # EXCEL_ADMON_SYST
-System to record, validate and report administrative payments
+Prototipe of system to record, validate and report administrative payments of an office.